MinishLab/semhash/README.md

 # Load a dataset to deduplicate
 texts = load_dataset("ag_news", split="train")["text"]

-# Initialize a SemHash with the model and custom ann backend
+# Initialize a SemHash with the model and custom ann backend and custom args
-semhash = SemHash.from_records(records=texts, ann_backend=Backend.FAISS)
+semhash = SemHash.from_records(records=texts, ann_backend=Backend.FAISS, nlist=50)

 # Deduplicate the texts
 deduplicated_texts = semhash.self_deduplicate()
 ```

-For the full list of supported ANN backends, see the [Vicinity docs](https://github.com/MinishLab/vicinity/tree/main?tab=readme-ov-file#supported-backends).
+For the full list of supported ANN backends and args, see the [Vicinity docs](https://github.com/MinishLab/vicinity/tree/main?tab=readme-ov-file#supported-backends).

 </details>